FISCAR Inter-Marque

 Chris Mann was 13th, a little way ahead of Read Gomm’s Jaguar XK140 which was 2 seconds clear of Tristan Bradfield’s Sunbeam Alpine and Chris Bates in the Jowett Jupiter.
 In 17th place and at the front of a good 4-way battle was David Cottingham in the AC Ace Bristol, chased by Barry Dye’s Lotus Elite, Jason Kennedy in the Lancia Aurelia, and Peter Baker in the Aston Martin DB2.
 A further few seconds back, Simon Jefferies in the DB MkIII was holding off Stuart Dean’s MG DJS Coupe with a subdued Andy Cox in the TR3 Falcon staying in touch.
 There was no change in the order of the cars behind them.

 Any thoughts of David Alexander romping away were initially quashed by Jonathan Abecassis who grabbed the lead back on lap 4 and so busy were the pair squabbling that Scott Quattlebaum had closed right in, less than a second covering the Austin Healey, Lotus Elite and the LECo at the completion of the lap.
 Going quicker still was Rory Tolllett in the 100M, now less than 2 seconds behind and threatening to make it a 4 way battle for the lead.
-Rory had quickly pulled away from Tim Stamper’s Aston and Marc Gordon’s XK150 whilst Andy Shepherd was now slowly catching both in his Ace.
+Rory had quickly pulled away from Tim Stamper’s Aston and Marc Gordon’s XK150 whilst Andy Shepherd was now slowly catching both in his AC Ace.
 10 seconds covered the top 7 but there was now a substantial 12 second gap to Mark Daniell’s MGA Twin Cam in 8th.
 Mark was still leading a small gaggle of cars, one of which, the Lotus Elite of Brian Arculus had finally made a place, having overtaken Mark Hoble’s Morgan +4.
 Brian, for once was not the first to take the mandatory pit stop, as both David Cottingham and Simon Jefferies (Aston DB MkIII) headed for the pits, David handing the Ace Bristol over to Adrian King.
 Apart from the place changes resulting from these stops, no other positions changed.

 Purposeful XK140 of newcomer, Read Gomm photo - Jeff Bloxham